 Why iPads and not Android tablets?

-- Apple does a good job of supporting older equipment as new hardware is introduced.
+- Apple continuously supports older equipment as new hardware is introduced.

-- Consistent, high quality and reliability of Apple hardware.
+- High quality and reliability of the Apple hardware product.

 - User experience is assured - the software will work as expected on any model iPad.